HenrikBechmann/react-infinite-grid-scroller/README.md

 ![Architecture](demo/Architecture.png)

 Notes: The `Cradle` is kept in view of the `Viewport`, such that the `axis` is always near the top or left of the `Viewport` (depending on vertical or horizontal orientation).
 There are two CSS grids in the `Cradle`, one on each side of the `axis`.
-As `CellFrame`s are added to or removed from the grids, the grid on the left expands toward or contracts away from the top or left of the `Scrollblock` (depending on orientation), and the grid on the right expands toward or contracts away from the bottom or right of the `Scrollblock`.
+As `CellFrame`s are added to or removed from the grids, the grid on the top or left expands toward or contracts away from the top or left of the `Scrollblock` (depending on orientation), and the grid on the bottom or right expands toward or contracts away from the bottom or right of the `Scrollblock`.

 `CellFrame`s display individual user components. `CellFrame`s are created and destroyed on a rolling basis as the `Cradle` re-configures and moves around the `Scrollblock` to stay in view, but user components are maintained in the internal cache until they go out of scope.
 New `CellFrame`s fetch user components from the internal cache (portals in the React virtual DOM) or from the host through the user-supplied `getItem` function, as needed.